prayash106/APEC_8601/README.md

  - n_subsurface_export
  - n_total_export

 The outputs from my run have been attached below for each year and SSPs.
-The attached file contains only watershed_results_ndr but othe results can be provided if needed.
 [Water purification:NDR.pdf](https://github.com/prayash106/APEC_8601/files/15240361/Water.purification.NDR.pdf)

 d.
 Water Yield

 Run the "Annual Water Yield" Invest model.
-Detailed information about the inputs and outputs can be found in the [user guide] (http://releases.naturalcapitalproject.org/invest-userguide/latest/reservoirhydropowerproduction.html).
+Detailed information about the inputs and outputs can be found in the [user guide](http://releases.naturalcapitalproject.org/invest-userguide/latest/reservoirhydropowerproduction.html).

 The inputs used to run this model are:
 - Precipitation - use the same annual precipitation file from NDR.